web-native/docs/chtml/v1/html-partials/README.md

 </head>
 ```

-Where remote templates are detected in a document, slots are resolved after all templates have loaded their content.
+Where remote templates are detected in a document, `<partials-slot>`s are resolved after all `<template>`s have loaded their content.

 ## Isomorphic Rendering

-When rendering happens on the server and has to be serialized for the browser to take over, the browser must still be able to maintain references to all slots, even those replaced on the server.
-HTML Partials addresses this by serializing slot elements as *comment nodes* with a view to recreating the original slot elements from these comments on getting to the browser.
+When rendering happens on the server and has to be serialized for the browser to take over, the browser must still be able to maintain references to all `<partials-slot>`s, even those replaced on the server.
+HTML Partials addresses this by serializing `<partials-slot>` elements as *comment nodes* (`<!-- <partials-slot></partials-slot> -->`) with a view to recreating the original slot elements from these comments on getting to the browser.
 This way, composition is able to continue.
-Now in the browser, deleting a server-slotted element, for example, should trigger the restoration of the original slot element; changing the `template` attribute of any element should dispose off all its server-slotted elements and recompose the block from the new referenced template.
+Now in the browser, deleting a server-slotted element, for example, should trigger the restoration of the original `<partials-slot>` element; changing the `template` attribute of any element should dispose off all its server-slotted elements and recompose the block from the new referenced `<template>`.

 **Before Rendering on the Server**